livechat/livechat-public-docs/site/content/agent-app-widgets/widget-sdk.md

 ## Events

-Events allow you react to the actions in the Agent App.
+Events allow you react to actions in the Agent App.
 Use this method as a listener for certain events.

 ```js
 LiveChat.on("<event_name>", function( data ) {